 Cruise from Opatija to Dubrovnik with Aquamarin

-Departure at 13h towards Rab, known as the “island of love”. with an old town of the same name.
-Guided city tour including the medieval walls. the famous four towers (and maybe climb one of them later!) together with palaces, churches and squares.
+Departure at 13h towards Rab, known as the “island of love”, with an old town of the same name.
+Join the guided city tour, visit the medieval walls and the famous four towers (perhaps climb one of them later!) together with palaces, churches and squares.
 There’s a slight Montmartre feel with many artists painting and exhibiting out on the streets.
-Legend has it that local nuns created a special Rab cake for a visiting Pope and we will sample this after the tour.
+Legend has it that local nuns created a special Rab cake for a visiting Pope and we will sample it after the tour.
 The recipe remains forever secret.

-After breakfast we head for Zadar, the oldest university town in Croatia with an amazing heritage and where history looks you in the eyes: The Roman Forum from the 1st century, St Donat church from the 9th century - the most famous medieval Basilica and the city’s symbol, the mighty city walls, over 30 churches.
-Museums and former noble families’ palaces and villas in the old town.
+After breakfast, head for Zadar, the oldest university town in Croatia with an amazing heritage and where history looks into the eyes: the Roman Forum from the 1st century, St Donat church from the 9th century - the most famous medieval Basilica and the city’s symbol.
+The mighty city walls, over 30 churches, museums and former noble families’ palaces and villas in the old town.
 In recent years Zadar has added a touch of cool with the famous Sea Organs and “Greeting to the Sun” light installations, both located on the city's waterfront.
 Watch the fabulous sunset from here.
-Guided city tour followed by Maraschino cherry liquor tasting.
+Guided city tour.

-Today we discover one of the last remaining wetland deltas in Europe.
-We cruise to Metković, on the banks of the river Neretva after which the delta is named.
-Here, mandarins grow by the water channels and we take a barge ride to explore the groves, the flora and fauna, wild birds and the traditional way of life of the Neretva people.
+Today, discover one of the last remaining wetland deltas in Europe.
+Cruise to Metković, on the banks of the river Neretva, after which the delta is named.
+Here, mandarins grow by the water channels.
+Take a barge ride to explore the groves, the flora and fauna, wild birds and the traditional way of life of the Neretva people.
 There’s a delightful, “time warp” feeling like nowhere else on the coast.
-Narona archeological museum in Vid, which we visit, was formally inaugurated in 2007 as the first „in situ“ museum in Croatia exhibiting the remains of a Roman temple.
-Narona holds remains of a Roman temple – the Augusteum – and seventeen monumental marble sculptures of Roman emperors and their family members.
-This is where the ancient Illyrians, Greeks, Romans once sailed, and, according to legend, the pirates of Neretva planned their raids on enemy galleys.
-Captain’s dinner with live entertainment on board scheduled for this evening.
+Visit Narona archaeological museum in Vid, formally inaugurated in 2007 as the first „in situ“ museum in Croatia, exhibiting the remains of a Roman temple.
+In fact, Narona holds the remains of the Roman temple – the Augusteum – and seventeen monumental marble sculptures of Roman emperors and their family members.
+This is where the ancient Illyrians, Greeks, and Romans once sailed, and, according to legend, the pirates of Neretva planned their raids on enemy galleys.
+Captain’s dinner with live entertainment onboard is scheduled for this evening.

 Departure towards Korčula, an island best known as the birthplace of Marco Polo, the famous explorer.
-Covering much of the island are the distinct, almost black pine forests so Korčula is also known as „the Black Island“.
-Korčula Town is like a mini Dubrovnik, as it also encased by medieval stone ramparts and towers.
-The famous Moreska sword dance-fight is thought to have come to the island when the Moors raged through this region and there are regular performances.
-A local guide will lead you through the old town where tiny streets are designed in a fish bone pattern for a very good reason that you will hear about!
-Lots of simple konobas, restaurants and cool cocktail bars for chill out time.
+Swim stop and lunch on board.
+Korčula town is commonly referred to be a “miniature Dubrovnik”, as it is encased by medieval stone ramparts and towers.
+Sightseeing with a local guide through the old town and tiny streets, built in a fishbone pattern for a reason you will learn about on the guided tour!
+Lots of simple konobas, restaurants and cool cocktail bars for chill-out time.

-There is no better way to catch first sight of famous Dubrovnik than from the sea and this is our final destination – Dubrovnik.
+There is no better way to catch the first sight of your final destination - the famous town Dubrovnik - than approaching from the sea.
 It is one of the few walled cities on the sea in the world.
 Writer George Bernard Shaw described it as “heaven on earth”.
-We cruise alongside the old city walls for a true perspective of the majesty of this place.
-Lunch is served on deck as we head for Gruz harbour to dock.
-Once moored, we transfer to the old town for a guided walking tour of this unforgettable place.
-In your own time, why not walk those famous ramparts (all 1940 metres long!), or take the cable car from the Old Town to Srđ mountain for fabulous views of the city itself and the Elaphiti Islands (ticket included).
+Cruise alongside the old city walls for a true perspective of the majesty of this town.
+Lunch is served on deck as headed for the Gruž harbour to dock.
+Once moored, join a transfer to the old town for a guided walking tour.
+In your free time, why not walk a 1940 metres long famous ramparts!
+Take the cable car from the Old Town to the Srđ mountain for fabulous views of the city itself and the Elaphiti Islands (ticket included).
 If you want to explore any of the museums in more detail, such as Sponza or Rectors, now is the time.